Suspect in Georgia nursing student's murder is accused of "disfiguring her skull," court documents say

 "Laken showed devotion with every aspect of her life," said Chloe Mullis, president of the University of Georgia chapter of Alpha Chi Omega.
 "Doing things halfway just wasn't an option.
 We lost one of the brightest lights that has ever been."

-Republicans including former President Donald Trump and Gov. Brian Kemp have used the killing to attack the immigration policies of President Biden.
+Republicans including former President Donald Trump and Georgia Gov. Brian Kemp have used the killing to attack the immigration policies of President Biden.
+Georgia Democratic Senate Minority Leader Gloria Butler called the Republican response to Riley's death "appalling," saying the GOP is to blame for scuttling a bill in Congress that would have toughened immigration enforcement.

+Despite the heated rhetoric, researchers' analysis of crime data in several studies has shown that undocumented immigrants have lower rates of violent crime compared to U.S. citizens.

 U.S. Immigrations and Customs Enforcement says Ibarra was detained by the Border Patrol on Sept.
 8, 2022, after entering from Mexico near El Paso, Texas.
 He was released for further processing, according to ICE.
 It's unclear if Ibarra applied for asylum.